QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/layouts/layouts.md

 ```

 - The **layout** element is where the blueprint references the layout that will be applied to environments created from it.
-  - *source* is similart to the source element in the blueprint yaml.
+  - *source* is similar to the source element in the blueprint yaml.
 See [source](/blueprint-designer-guide/blueprints/blueprints-yaml-structure#source) for more details.

 - The **exclude-from-layout** element is optional, use it in case you need to apply the layout only to part of the grains but not all of them.